Ghana Mineral Potential Mapping

-In 2008 Kenex completed a prospectivity model for iron oxide-copper-gold (IOCG) mineralisation for the Volta basin in Ghana using the GIS-based fuzzy logic modelling technique.
+In 2008 Kenex completed a mineral potential map for iron oxide-copper-gold (IOCG) mineralisation for the Volta Basin in Ghana using the GIS-based fuzzy logic spatial data modelling technique.

 The model was completed using the minerals systems approach.
 The essential geological components that define a mineral system are:

 - A source of energy that drives the system.

 - Sources of fluids, metals and ligands (i.e. felsic and mafic intrusives).